Roman Aqueduct in Lesvos

-The Roman Aqueduct in Moria, Lesvos Greece: Greece has several examples of roman influence especially in construction.
-In the case of aqueducts, their quality level has not been equaled until thousands of years after the decline of the Roman Empire, to the point that this system, and even some aqueducts themselves are used until our days in many areas for water supply.
+The Roman Aqueduct in Moria, Lesvos Greece: Greece has several examples of Roman influence especially in construction.
+In the case of aqueducts, their quality level has not been equaled until thousands of years after the decline of the Roman Empire, to the point that this system and even some aqueducts themselves are used until our days in many areas for water supply.
 The impressive Roman Aqueduct rises to 600 meters to the west of Moria, a Lesvian village at 6 km from Mytilene Town.

-It is one of the first big technical accomplishments in architecture of the late Roman, as it dates approximately from the late II century or the early III century.
-Its objective was to provide water to Mytilene from the lake Megali Limni, at the Olympus mount, were the construction begins.
+It is one of the first big technical accomplishments in the architecture of the late Roman, as it dates approximately from the late II century or the early III century.
+Its objective was to provide water to Mytilene from the lake Megali Limni, at the Olympus mount, where the construction begins.

-The aqueduct was also fed by other secondary springs, as it passed though some villages, like Larsos and Lambou Mylou.
-Therefore, its carrying capacity is calculated as 127,000 cubic meters a day, along a distance of 22 km, a route that was entirely supported by gravity, as the construction has a kind of inclination along the course, that powers this force.
-In terms of construction work, the most used material were large blocks of grey marble taken from the island, and although this obviously makes it very strong and resistant, the aqueduct has received some maintenance during the last decades.
+The aqueduct was also fed by other secondary springs, as it passed through some villages, like Larsos and Lambou Mylou.
+Therefore, its carrying capacity is calculated as 127,000 cubic meters a day, along with a distance of 22 km, a route that was entirely supported by gravity, as the construction has a kind of inclination along the course, that powers this force.
+In terms of construction work, the most used material was large blocks of grey marble taken from the island, and although this obviously makes it very strong and resistant, the aqueduct has received some maintenance during the last decades.

 For example, there is a program which was started in 1995 with this purpose, which counted on the supervision of the Direction of Restoration of Antiquities of the Ministry of Culture.
 These types of measures are necessary to keep the impressive long arches row of this aqueduct in good conditions along time.
 The reminding section is 170 m long and consists of seventeen arches, also called Kamares laying on their column.